Stoudt's Barrel Aged Old Abominable - Stoudts Brewing Co.

 Barley and malt up front with a nice hop finish.
 This beer has held up very well.
 A big thanks to Stoudt’s for having the courage to venture into the snowman’s territory and bottle this rare gem.

 Chances are I will never have this beer again… especially with this kind of age on it.
 Very smooth and enjoyable.
 Def a sipper.
 Split with R Moe Nay and Greg.
-We went out onto the balcony and called for the old abominable to give him a sip… but he our yells did not reach him.
+We went out onto the balcony and called for the old abominable to give him a sip… but our yells did not reach him.

 Serving type: bottle